ibm-cloud-docs/vpc/storage-known-issues.md

 {: #snapshot-CRC-IN-CHE}

 A cross-regional copy of block storage volume snapshots is not supported in the Chennai region.
 It can't be selected as a source or target region.

+### Creating a volume from a second-generation snapshot that has provider-managed encryption fails when customer-managed encryption is specified for the volume
+{: #gen2-volume-from-snapshot-fail}

+When a second-generation snapshot with provider-managed encryption is selected to create a volume with customer-managed keys, the volume provisioning gets stuck in `pending` status.
+When you restore a volume from a second-generation snapshot, make sure that the encryption type of the new volume matches the encryption type of the snapshot.

 ## File Storage shares and snapshots
 {: #file-storage-known-issue}